Trans-Air Service Flight 671

 Trans-Air Service Flight 671 was a cargo flight from Luxembourg Airport to Mallam Aminu Kano International Airport in Kano, Nigeria.
-While flying over France on March 31, 1992, the Boeing 707 operating the flight experienced an in-flight separation of two engines on its right wing.
+While flying over France on 31 March 1992, the Boeing 707 operating the flight experienced an in-flight separation of two engines on its right wing.
 Despite the damage to the aircraft, the pilots were able to perform an emergency landing at Istres-Le Tubé Air Base in Istres, France.
-All five occupants of the aircraft survived; however, the aircraft was damaged beyond repair due to a fire on the right wing.
+All five occupants of the aircraft survived, but the aircraft was damaged beyond repair due to a fire on the right wing.

 Aircraft and crew

 Aircraft

 The aircraft was a 28-year-old Boeing 707-321C, serial number 18718.
-It had been manufactured in April 1964 and was first delivered to Pan Am at end of the month.
+It had been manufactured in April 1964 and was first delivered to Pan Am at end of the month, with the registration number N794PA.
+During its tenure with Pan Am, it was initially named Clipper Undaunted, and was later renamed Clipper African Queen.
 It had accumulated 60,985 flight hours over 17,907 flights.
 It was powered by four Pratt & Whitney JT3D-3B engines.
 During its history, the aircraft's owner and registration had changed multiple times; at the time of the accident, it was registered 5N-MAS and operated for Nigerian operator Trans-Air Service.

 Crew

 The captain was 57-year-old Swedish national Ingemar Berglund; he had a total of approximately 26,000 hours of flying experience, including 7,100 on the Boeing 707.
 The first officer was 44-year-old British national Martin Emery; he had approximately 14,000 hours of flying experience, including 4,500 on the Boeing 707.
 The flight engineer was 55-year-old British national Terry Boone; he had approximately 18,000 hours of flying experience, all on the Boeing 707.
 A mechanic and a cargo supervisor were also on board the flight.
-The mechanic was 36-year-old Nigerian national Ike Nwabudike, and the cargo supervisor was 27-year-old Icelandic national Ingebar Einarssen.
+The mechanic was 36-year-old Nigerian national Ike Nwabudike, and the cargo supervisor was 27-year-old Icelandic national Ingvar Einarsson.